CodEros9231/Team-7-M5-Atom/PartII-README.md

 PART II: Kitchen Timer

 This code serves as a Kitchen Timer that works both with the M5 Stack Atom Matrix and on a Web Browser that can be accessed via a wifi network from the Atom.
-The device allows for 2 Timers to count down simultaneously.
+The device allows for 2 timers to count down simultaneously.
 It can be set and viewed with both the M5 Stack Atom and Webpage.

 The M5 Stack Atom is designed to be housed in a casing, along with a PCB and Battery which comprises the physical timer.